paths-erc/docs/db-handbook/manuscripts.md

 - DB id: `rulingtool`

 #### PRICKING
 - Noted if present.
 Description of pricking patterns, according to L.W.
-Jones, Pricking Manuscripts: the Instruments and their Significance, in Speculum 21 (1941), 389-403.
+Jones, *Pricking Manuscripts: the Instruments and their Significance*, in Speculum 21 (1941), 389-403.
 - DB id: `pricking`

 #### RULING NOTES